soumyadip1995/Deep_Learning/README.md

 - Watch Siraj Raval's Video on CNN [here](https://www.youtube.com/watch?v=FTr3n7uBIuE&t=1782s) and [here](https://www.youtube.com/watch?v=cAICT4Al5Ow&t=4s).
 - Write out a simple CNN yourself (using no ML libraries).
 You can use [this](https://towardsdatascience.com/convolutional-neural-networks-from-the-ground-up-c67bb41454e1) medium post for reference.
 - Read [The 9 Deep Learning papers you Need to know to Understand CNNs](https://adeshpande3.github.io/adeshpande3.github.io/The-9-Deep-Learning-Papers-You-Need-To-Know-About.html) by Adit Deshpande.

+### Week 4
+#### Recurrent Neural Networks

+- Watch the Sequence Models Specialization on Coursera, found [here].
+- Read The blogpost on [Anyone can Learn to code an RNN](https://iamtrask.github.io/2015/11/15/anyone-can-code-lstm/) BY Andrew Trask.
+- Read the Blogpost on [LSTMs](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) By Christopher Olah.
+- Read Andrej Karpathy's [Blogpost](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) on RNNs for a Deeper Understanding.
+- Write out a simple RNN yourself (using no ML libraries)